checkly/docs.checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 ### Request

-Request properties are exposed a standard Javascript object.
+Request properties are exposed as a standard JavaScript object.
 This object is available in both setup and teardown scripts.

 | property | description | type |
 | ------------- | ------------- | --- |